Skip to main content

 • Any knowledge the seller or landlord has of the residential real property's radon concentrations and history, including tests performed, reports written, and mitigation conducted; and

-• A copy of the most recent brochure published by the department of public health and environment that provides advice about radon in real estate transactions.
+• The most recent brochure published by the department of public health and environment that provides advice about radon in real estate transactions.

 Status